-Philadelphia Defense Lawyer for a Car Accident Causing Property Damage
+Philadelphia Defense Lawyer for a Leaving the Scene of a Car Accident with Property Damage

 Drivers who cause an extensive amount of property damage could be subject to criminal and civil laws depending on the circumstances of the case.
 Causing property damage with your vehicle may cause law enforcement to believe that you are under the influence of alcohol or drugs, which can make your situation worse if true.
 If you were responsible for causing property damage while driving, you should consult with an experienced Philadelphia criminal defense lawyer.

 The Law Office of Lloyd Long is prepared to help you handle a car accident case that resulted in criminal charges.
 Criminal lawyer Lloyd Long has over a decade of experience litigating criminal law issues, and he will use this experience to help you pursue a desirable outcome to your case.
 To schedule a free legal consultation to discuss your case, contact The Law Office of Lloyd Long at (215) 302-0171, or contact us online.

 Pennsylvania Laws for Car Accidents with Property Damage